If you are interested in financial freedom, then you are in the right place.

 I aim to publish a new article by email roughly once a week.
 A few of the email articles may end up on The Escape Artist blog but most will not.
 So you really should sign up to my email list.

 Once you’ve signed up, you have the choice to unsubscribe yourself at any time.
-Please don’t then subsequently email me asking to be added back as Mailchimp does not allow me to add back people who have chosen to unsubscribe.
+Please note that Mailchimp does not allow me to add back people who have chosen to unsubscribe.

 If you want to contact me you can just reply to one of my emails.
-Please be aware that clients are my priority.
+Clients are my priority.
 If you are a coaching client or a subscriber to The Escape Manual, I will always respond to you and help you as much as I can.

 The Escape Manual